Dev-Craig44/next.js/README.md

 ## Uploading Files

 - In this section we will be learning how to allow users to upload files to our Next.js application.

+### 1. Choosing a Cloud Platform

+- Amazon S3
+- Google Cloud
+- Microsoft Azure

+This one that we're going to us is:

+- **Cloudinary** - Because it has perfect integration with Next.js and it has a free tier that allows us to get started without any cost.